Automate setting up Xcode

 Xcode snippets

-blocks, extension bodies, test suite imports, test templates
+blocks, extension bodies, test templates, etc.

 For instance, I have a snippet that creates a “plain” // MARK -

-have it defined in a file named mark_plain.codesnippet
+and have it defined in a file named mark_plain.codesnippet

 :